-DNS filtering provides protection from online threats such as viruses malware, ransomware.
-The Domain Name System makes it so that we can use the Internet by remembering names, and computers can translate these names into machine-readable IP addresses to transfer information from websites, email servers, and file servers to your web browser or email client.
+DNS filtering provides protection from malicious online threats such as viruses, malware, ransomware, phishing attacks and botnets.
+The Domain Name System (DNS) makes it so that we can use the Internet by remembering names, and computers can translate these names into machine-readable IP addresses to transfer information from websites, email servers, and file servers to your web browser or email client.
 Passwords are hard enough to remember – imagine if we had to remember IP addresses instead of domain names.

 Sure, but antivirus software can only detect known viruses while it’s running – and end users are notorious for turning off antivirus and the local firewall on their computers to avoid sluggish performance or install software that they “need” to do their job (or sometimes, really, to distract themselves from doing their job!).
 Managing this isn’t always as simple as enforcing domain policies – sometimes the culprits are in the executive suite.
-Bear in mind anti-virus cannot block content that isn’t infested with viruses but still isn’t appropriate for work, such as porn, gambling, politics, or social media.
+Bear in mind anti-virus cannot block content that isn’t infested with DNS viruses but still isn’t appropriate for work, such as porn, gambling, politics, or social media.
 See where I’m going with this?

 Small businesses can be (and many have been) crippled by copyright infringement suits – the business is liable for how its network is used.
 If an end user is serving up pirated movies from your IP address, can your business afford the fine?
-If an employee accidentally gets infected with a spam bot, it’s your IP address that will be blacklisted and blocked, and your email that will no longer be delivered.
+If an employee accidentally gets infected with a spambot, it’s your IP address that will be blacklisted and blocked, and your email that will no longer be delivered.

 Web-delivered malware can affect the entire business.
 If CryptoLocker or Petya or one of its ever-evolving variants destroys a shared drive containing overtime logs or customer invoices, who loses out?
 And there are other viruses that may be lurking undetected (Uroburos went undiscovered for years), silently stealing information or waiting to deliver a destructive payload.

-Nope!
+Nope it isn't!
 It starts with DNS lookup in just three steps:

 Once the DNS reply is received with the IP address of the domain name server, DNS is no longer involved in the communications between your browser (or other application software) and the server.

 This process then provides an opportunity for using DNS as a very basic, low-latency (fast!), and low-bandwidth filter to protect users from phishing sites, botnets, and other risky websites – and a way to prevent access to inappropriate NSFW (not suitable for work) websites.
-By using a DNS filter with a database of categorized websites (if the DNS server/database is quick), you can be safe in the blink of an eye.
+By using DNS security with a database of categorized websites (if the DNS server/database is quick), you can be safe in the blink of an eye.
 The filter protects your network by only providing lookup requests with a valid IP address for safe websites, but returns a local IP address to deliver a block page for forbidden sites.